 The Drivers Education Department at Springville High School will be offering classes each month during the 2016-2017 school year.
 We must have 35 students to hold a class, so the dates each month are dependent on when 35 students are registered.

-We are currently taking signups for March's class.
+We are currently taking signups for April's class.
 Parents must come into the school and pay the fee at the Finance Office.
 Students must have a current learner's permit before the first day of Drivers Ed class.

 Summer Drivers Ed. - 2017